goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 ## <a id="faq"></a>15.
 FAQ

 ### Q: What is SocNavGym?
 **A:** SocNavGym is a comprehensive social navigation gymnasium environment for evaluating social robot navigation algorithms.
-It provides full-featured social navigation scenarios with dynamic obstacles and multi-agent interactions.
+It provides full-featured social navigation scenarios with multiple entity types including robot agents, human pedestrians, static obstacles, and dynamic obstacles (see Technical Specifications section for details).

 ### Q: How was SocNavGym used in your research?
 **A:** SocNavGym was the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (see Research Impact section).
 Results were published in UKCI 2023 and used in my PhD thesis.